-A top priority is to update formal published guidance for section 7623.
-As is noted in the previous section, the IRS has proposed comprehensive regulations that will revise the current regulations implementing section 7623 to reflect the 2006 amendments to the statute.
-Final regulations are expected to be published in the second quarter of FY 2014.
+A top priority in FY 2014 was to update formal published guidance for section 7623.
+As is noted in the previous section, the IRS published final comprehensive regulations that implement section 7623, including the 2006 amendments to the statute.
+These final regulations became effective on August 12, 2014.
+The Whistleblower Office began the process of updating the Internal Revenue Manual to reflect the final regulations and is also updating its correspondence, policies, and procedures accordingly.